USSBA/certify_email/README.md

 # CertifyEmail

-TODO: This is a thin wrapper for the [Email API](https://github.com/SBA-ONE/email_api) to handle basic GET and POST operations for email entries.
+This is a thin wrapper for the [Email API](https://github.com/USSBA/email_api) to handle basic GET and POST operations for email entries.

 #### Table of Contents